Akhlakul Hossain Ahmed

 Akhlakul Hossain Ahmed (15 October 1926 – 28 August 2012) was a Bangladeshi physician and politician from Netrokona belonging to Bangladesh Awami League.
 He was elected as a member of the East Pakistan Provincial Assembly in 1970.
-After the Liberation of Bangladesh he was appointed as a member of the Constituent Assembly of Bangladesh.
+After the Liberation of Bangladesh, he was appointed as a member of the Constituent Assembly of Bangladesh.
 He was an organizer of the Liberation War of Bangladesh.

-Biography
+Career

 Ahmed was born on 15 October 1926 at Chhayashi in Mohanganj of Netrokona.
 He was elected as a member of the East Pakistan Provincial Assembly Mohanganj-Barhatta constituency in 1970.
-During the Liberation War of Bangladesh he was the in-charge of Maheshkhola Youth Camp in Tura of Meghalaya in India.
+During the Liberation War of Bangladesh he was the in-charge of Maheshkhola Youth Camp in Tura, Meghalaya in India.
 He was appointed as a member of the Constituent Assembly of Bangladesh after the Liberation of Bangladesh.

 Ahmed died on 28 August 2012 at Holy Cross Hospital in Dhaka at the age of 85.